Clever-ISA/Clever-ISA/specs/Vector.md

 Exceptions:
 - UND, if `cr0.VEC`=0.
-- UND, if the instruction following the prefix is invalid
+- UND, if the instruction following the prefix is invalid or undefined
 - UND, if an operand constraint is violated
 - Any exception that occurs while evaluating the intermediate instruction.